Lasseignejk/DC-Notes/BackEnd/4--Routes/BasicRoutes/Routes.md

 ### Closer look at the `req` object

 Now that we've got Postman setup, we need to write our route.
-Before we get to far though, let's take a closer look at the `req` part of `(req, res)`.
+Before we get too far though, let's take a closer look at the `req` part of `(req, res)`.
 Before now, we've only used `res` -- `res.send("Hello World!")`.
 When we send information to the server, like in a `post` route, that information is set in the `req`.

 First, we need to add this line to our `index.js` file.
 Put it <strong>above</strong> the routes but <strong>below</strong> the `const express`, `const app`, and `const PORT` lines at the top.